qwerty050/AngryBirds/README.md

 ./gradlew lwjgl3:run

-Gradlew May require to be set as executable, using the following command:
+Note: You may need to set gradlew as executable using the following command:

 chmod +x gradlew